mrhamedani/LLM-Agents/README.md

 - Using the pipeline
 - Creating the Chroma DB database and connecting to the model
 - Using the llama model
+- Using ChromaDB embedding to find related items
 ـ